-Users can create a two-way sync between conversations in Slack or Microsoft Teams and Jira Service Management.
+Users can create a two-way sync between conversations in Jira Service Management and Slack or Microsoft Teams (coming soon).
 Employees never have to leave chat tools to get the help they need, and agents get all the information they need right in Jira Service Management.

 Asset and configuration management